-Reed Brodsky is a partner in Gibson Dunn’s New York office.
-He is a nationally-recognized trial lawyer and litigator best known for his success as lead trial counsel in two of the most high-profile white collar criminal cases in recent memory, United States v.
+Reed Brodsky is a partner in Gibson, Dunn & Crutcher’s New York office.
+He is a nationally recognized trial lawyer and litigator best known for his success as lead trial counsel in two of the most high-profile white collar criminal cases in recent memory, United States v.
 Raj Rajaratnam in 2011, and United States v.
 Rajat Gupta in 2012.
-Before recently joining Gibson Dunn, Mr. Brodsky spent the past eight years serving as an Assistant United States Attorney in the United States Attorney’s Office for the Southern District of New York, where he won all seven of his white collar criminal trials and multiple non-white collar trials.
-Mr. Brodsky is a member of the Firm’s Litigation, Crisis Management, Securities Enforcement, and White Collar Defense and Investigations Groups.
+Before joining Gibson Dunn, Mr. Brodsky spent eight years serving as an Assistant United States Attorney in the United States Attorney’s Office for the Southern District of New York, where he won all seven of his white collar criminal trials and multiple non-white collar trials.
+Mr. Brodsky is a member of Gibson Dunn’s Litigation, Crisis Management, Securities Enforcement, and White Collar Defense and Investigations Groups.

 Mr. Brodsky has received national recognition and many awards for his achievements and litigation skills.
 In 2012, Mr. Brodsky received the Attorney General’s Award for Distinguished Service; and in 2013, Mr. Brodsky received the Executive Office of U.S. Attorney’s Director’s Award for Superior Performance by a Litigative Team.
 Lawdragon Magazine cited Mr. Brodsky among the “500 Leading Lawyers in America” in 2012.
 Ethisphere Magazine named him one of 14 “Government Stars” in 2011.

 Mr. Brodsky is part of the Gibson Dunn trial team that represented Chevron Corporation in its successful effort to block enforcement of a 2003 judgment for $9 billion in an environmental case in Ecuador.